If you’re skeptical about the impact of recurring donations for churches, consider the following:

 We saved the most important for last.
 Your givers make all the good work your church does possible.
 That’s why you need to thank them routinely.
 When it comes to giving thanks, it’s important to make sure you give each communication a personal touch.

 Don’t lean on a blanket thank you from the pulpit to the congregation.
 Personalize your thank-you messages.
 This could include sending out handwritten letters to your givers on a quarterly basis.
 Or, if you really want to make sure your givers are appreciated, you could organize a Thank-a-Thon.
 This involves calling members who donated past a certain threshold.
 Not all the responsibility for calling and reaching out needs to fall solely on your clergy’s shoulders.
 You can enlist church leaders to help.
-Whatever you do, make sure the amount of each giver’s donations is unknown to your volunteers.
+Whatever you do, make sure the amount of each giver’s donations is unknown to your church volunteers.
 Although many givers want to be acknowledged for their contributions, they’re uncomfortable with others knowing how much they give.

 How to Get Started with Recurring Giving